HabitatFramework/TechnicalGuide/installation/installation.rst

 	ArcMap Extensions dialog

-Tick the box next to HLU ArcGIS Extension as shown in the figure :Ref:`figAGED` then click ‘Close’ and exit ArcMap.
+Tick the box next to HLU ArcGIS Extension as shown in the figure :Ref:`figAGED` then click 'Close' and exit ArcMap.